abhayram04/tars-att/README.md

 The "development" directory contains the code used to build the final executable file.

-The "early" directory contains the early development files.
+The "early" directory contains a pre-production build of the app.

 In the case of "early" and "development", run only the home.py for testing (as its the main file).